| |

 Hedges Road house in what my mother describes as

 a granny flat.
-Lon died in 1983 in Cambridge,
+Lon died at the age of 67 in 1983

 |